GregTrevellick/FootyToolWindow/README.md

 ## Features

-- Tables displayed in a dockable window, just like Output window or Solution Explorer window
+- League standings are displayed in a dockable window, just like the Output window or the Solution Explorer window

 - Configure your preferred football leagues from a choice of major European leagues
   - Bundesliga